jingtaozhan/RepCONC/README.md

 It will create two directories, i.e., `./data/passage/preprocess` and `./data/doc/preprocess`.
 We map the original qid/pid to new ids, the row numbers in the file.
 The mapping is saved to `pid2offset.pickle` and `qid2offset.pickle`, and new qrel files (`train/dev/test-qrel.tsv`) are generated.
 The passages and queries are tokenized and saved in the numpy memmap file.

 Note: RepCONC, as long as most of our [prior models](#related-work), utilizes Transformers 2.x version to tokenize text.
 However, when Transformers library updates to 3.x or 4.x versions, the RobertaTokenizer behaves differently.
-To support REPRODUCIBILITY, we copy the RobertaTokenizer source codes from 2.x version to [star_tokenizer.py](https://github.com/jingtaozhan/JPQ/blob/main/star_tokenizer.py).
+To support REPRODUCIBILITY, we copy the RobertaTokenizer source codes from 2.x version to [star_tokenizer.py](star_tokenizer.py).
 During preprocessing, we use `from star_tokenizer import RobertaTokenizer` instead of `from transformers import RobertaTokenizer`.
 It is also **necessary** for you to do this if you use our trained RepCONC models on other datasets.

 ## Models and Indexes

 You can download the query encoders and indexes from our [dropbox link](https://www.dropbox.com/sh/4xqve2ixf0nrva3/AABm6Z1Ase2AC0ZpJhSrVJzGa?dl=0).
 After opening this link in your browser, you can see two folder, `doc` and `passage`.
 They correspond to MSMARCO passage ranking and document ranking.
 There are also four folders in either of them:
 * Encoders:
-  * `--official_doc_encoders`:  The unified query/document encoder output from the first-stage training.
+  * `official_doc_encoders`:  The unified query/document encoder output from the first-stage training.
 RepCONC adopts [STAR](https://arxiv.org/pdf/2104.08051.pdf) negative sampling method in this stage.
-  * `--official_query_encoders`: The query encoder output from the second-stage training.
+  * `official_query_encoders`: The query encoder output from the second-stage training.
 RepCONC adopts [ADORE](https://arxiv.org/pdf/2104.08051.pdf) negative sampling method in this stage.
 * Indexes (Note, the `pid` in the index is actually the row number of a passage in the `collection.tsv` file instead of the official pid provided by MS MARCO.):
-  * `--official_pq_index`: trained PQ indexes.
+  * `official_pq_index`: PQ indexes.
-  * `--official_ivf_index`:  The query encoder trained in the second-stage training process.
-The script uses it to set the centroid embeddings.
-If it is not provided, the centroid embeddings are set according the `--doc_encoder_dir` model.
+  * `official_ivf_index`: IVF accelerated PQ indexes.
+The number of inverted lists is set to 5000.

 Different query encoders and indexes correspond to different compression ratios.
 For example, the query encoder named `m32.marcopass.query.encoder.tar.gz` means 32 bytes per doc, i.e., `768*4/32=96x` compression ratio.